jessicapeng/portfolio/README.md

 # Jessica Peng

 Hi!
-This is my personal portfolio website--all about me, my work, and the things I've built!
+This is my personal portfolio website--all about me, my work, and the cool things I've built!

 I'm an **AI Software Engineer at Goldman Sachs** and a **Columbia University CS grad**, working at the intersection of artificial intelligence and investment banking.